FLATLAY/flatlayWiki/intro-to-flatlay.md

 <!-- TITLE: Intro To Flatlay -->
 # Welcome to Flatlay
 FLATLAY is a platform facilitating user generated commerce.
-The platform lets creatives make their content shoppable, allowing them to earn money and curate their digital shop.
-FLATLAY connect businesses to creatives to run promotional campaigns and collaborate on branded content, while making it incredibly easy for brands to source high-quality creative content at any scale.
+The platform lets creatives make their content shoppable, allowing them to earn money and curate their digital stop.
+Flatlay supports businesses to work with creatives to run promotional campaigns and collaborate on sponsored content.
+We make it incredibly easy for brands to source high-quality creative content at any scale.

 ## Terminology for our platform